GFA-spec/GFA-spec/GFA1.md

 | 2      | `PathName`     | String    | `[!-)+-<>-~][!-~]*`       | Path name
 | 3      | `SegmentNames` | String    | `[!-)+-<>-~][!-~]*`       | A comma/semicolon-separated list of segment names and orientations
 | 4      | `Overlaps`     | String    | `\*\|([0-9]+[MIDNSHPX=]\|\[-+]?[0-9]+J\|.)+` | Optional comma-separated list of CIGAR strings and distance estimates

-*TODO suggestion to allow using `.` instead of any part of `Overlaps` that we do not actually need to disambiguate*

 ### Example